com-pas/compas-architecture/TECHNOLOGY_CHOICES.md

 - XSL Processor like [Saxon-HE](http://saxon.sourceforge.net/) is easy to use

 ### Cons
-- Not an application itself, needs a XSL processor like [Saxon-HE](http://saxon.sourceforge.net/) which is also open-source
+- Not an application itself, needs a XSLT processor like [Saxon-HE](http://saxon.sourceforge.net/) which is also open-source

 ## BaseX
 ### Pros